YingChangJ/EdgarCayceBirthtimeDB/README.md

 - name: name of past life.
 - year, month, day, hour, minute, second: birth data of past life.
+- second: if second is 1, the date is converted to Gregorian Calendar from Juian Calendar.
 - id: A unique identifier for each person in Readings, or birthday or name if id not available.
-- second: if second is 1, I convert the calendar to Gregorian Calendar, otherwise, the calendar follows local rule)
-- category: similar means the birth date in the two lives varies less than 3 days; similar 10 means around 10 degrees apart of Sun.
+- category: similar means the birth date in the two lives, varies in less than 3 days; similar 10 means around 10 degrees apart of Sun, not list means the current lives' birth date is not available.
+- birth_name: birth date records original (in Julian Calendar)
+- rewrite: birth date of current lives.

 #### Addition:
 * In some cases, there are multiple individuals within a family who share the same name and have similar occupations (such as in political families), making it difficult to determine which individual is being referenced.
 * Some birth dates lack credibility, such as the birth date of Joan of Arc.
+* some birth dates are the date of bishop, thus might be few days after real birth time.

+### Thoughts
+* About a quarter of people from previous lives, have birth dates very close to those in their current lives, differing by no more than 3 days (before convert Julian Calendar to Gregorian calendar).
+* Does this caused by numerology reasons? (which means, not the Sun's ecliptic degree, but the number in birth date, really matters)